 Thierry Henry did not end up at Arsenal the usual way.
 The transfer actually happened after a chance meeting between Wenger and Henry.

-The Arsenal manager then got down to work and Henry was an Arsenal player in August 1999.
+The Arsenal manager then got down to work, and Henry became an Arsenal player in August 1999.

-After moving to Juventus, Henry was having a hard time adjusting to Italian football.
+After moving to Juventus, Henry had a hard time adjusting to Italian football.
 Four months into his tenure there, he met Arsene Wenger on a flight to Paris and told his former Monaco boss he’d love to join him at the Gunners.